NEONScience/NEON-Data-Skills/_posts/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

   	  return(out)
 	}

-The `band2rast` function takes the subsetted band matrix and creates a raster.
-IT also calculates and sets both the raster extent and the CRS (coordinate reference system).
+The next function, `band2rast` takes the subsetted band matrix and creates a raster.
+It also calculates and sets both the raster extent and the CRS (coordinate reference system) for the raster.
+The call for this function would be `band2rast(fileObject, *BandNumber*)`.

 	band2rast <- function(f,band){
   	  #define the raster including the CRS (taken from SPINFO)